hjorozco/SE-Homework/Week-2/Week2_HW2_Functions/README.md

 #### Week2_HW2_Functions ####
 Per Scholas.
-Software Engineer program.&nbsp;
+Software Engineer program.&nbsp;&nbsp;

 **All functions on the solutions are one-line arrow functions (which means no curly brackets and** **no explicit use of the return keyword)**